ptraverse/entrystatistics/Readme.md

 * Add a "Entry Stats" widget to your dashboard.
 * If graph option is enabled, widget width of 3 columns is recommended.

+Feel Free to Hack it: change the plot type and other parameters in `entrystatistics/templates/body.html`, or mess with it via the plot.ly menu!